Non-linear Welfare-Aware Strategic Learning: Welfare Analysis

 \begin{example}[Quadratic labeling function with linear policy] Consider a hiring scenario where a company needs to assess each applicant's fitness for a position.
 Each applicant has a feature $X \in [0,1]$ demonstrating his/her ability (e.g., coding ability for a junior software engineer position).
 Suppose the labeling function $h(x) = -4x\cdot(x-1)$ is quadratic with maximum taken at $x = 0.5$, which implies that an applicant's fitness will decrease if the ability is too low ("underqualified") or too high ("overqualified")\footnote{"Overqualified" means an applicant has skills significantly exceeding the requirement.
 He/she may fit more senior positions or desire a much higher salary than this position can offer.}.
 Under the quadratic labeling function, if the decision-maker can only select a decision policy $f$ from a linear hypothesis class $\mathcal{F}$ (i.e., violating the requirement that $h \in \mathcal{F}$ in Thm. \ref{thm:general}), then the optimal policies maximizing decision-maker welfare and agent improvement are completely different, i.e., $\text{DW}(f)$ and $\text{IMP}(f)$ cannot be maximized simultaneously.
 Moreover, agent safety $\text{SF}(f)$ is also not guaranteed.
 To illustrate this, consider the example in Fig.~\ref{fig:example_quadlinear} with five agents: four green agents with features below $0.5$ and a black one above $0.5$, then the policy that maximizes $\text{IMP}(f)$ can cause the qualification of black agent to deteriorate and lead to negative agent safety $\text{SF}(f)<0$. \end{example}

-\begin{example}[Quadratic labeling function and policy] Under the same setting of Example \ref{example:quadlinear}, instead of restricting $f$ to be linear, let the decision-maker deploy $f(x) = h(x) = -4x \cdot (x-1)$.
+\begin{example}[Quadratic labeling function and policy] Under the same setting of Example \ref{example:quadlinear}, instead of restricting $f$ to be linear (i.e., violating Thm. \ref{thm:general}), let the decision-maker deploy $f(x) = h(x) = -4x \cdot (x-1)$.
 Obviously, $f$ maximizes both the \textit{decision-maker welfare} and \textit{agent welfare}.
 However, it can hurt social welfare.
-Consider an example shown in Fig.~\ref{fig:example_quadquad} where all agents have the same feature $x=0.4$ and information level $K = 1$ (violating the information level requirement of Thm. \ref{thm:general}).
+Consider an example shown in Fig.~\ref{fig:example_quadquad} where all agents have the same feature $x=0.4$ and information level $K = 1$.
 Their cost function is $c(x, x') = (x'-x)^2$.
 Since $\nabla f(x) = -8x + 4 = 0.8$, agents derive $Q^f_x(x') = f(x) + 0.8 \cdot (x' - x) = 0.8x' + 0.64$.
 Then agent post-response feature will be $x^{*} = x + \frac{0.8}{2} = 0.8$.
 As a result, the agent qualification becomes $h(x^{*}) = h(0.8) = 0.64 < h(0.4) = 0.96$, which is worse than the initial qualification, i.e., agent safety is not optimal by deploying $f = h$.

 \end{example}

 Examples \ref{example:quadlinear} and \ref{example:quadquad} illustrate the potential conflict between decision-maker, social, and agent welfare and verify Thm. \ref{thm:general}.
 Even for simple quadratic settings, the results under the linear setting in \citet{bechavod2022information} no longer hold, and simultaneously maximizing three types of welfare can be impossible.
 In the following sections, we further analyze the relationships between each pair of welfare in general non-linear settings.